KumarRoshandot/online_game_usecase_flask_sqlite_webserver/README.md

 # Overview
 - This is to demonstrate the integration of running a webserver for an online game business with sqlite DB .
 - we will have multiple API endpoints to cater multiple requests
+- The input dataset is in db folders

 ---